aa3025/photogallery/README.md

 http://localhost:8080
 ```

-(there is also an option to serve via https://)
+(there is also an option to serve via https://, see last line of `server.py` file)

 ---